Health Secret: Making Connections with Others

 Drop a line.
 Do you know that calling someone, because it’s old school, is one of the best ways to make a meaningful and lasting connection?
 Hearing a friend’s voice or seeing them on FaceTime is really a great way to let them know you are thinking of them and giving them a real moment of your time, and seeing them.

 This season, really connect.
 Step out of your comfort zone and step in to your relationships just a little more.
-Let’s get connected.
+Let’s start making connections with others.